 Eric really did work hard, but I caught him in a moment of relaxing.

-We ended our excursion with dessert of a few Choux Chantilly, and of course, wine.
+We ended our excursion with a dessert of a few Choux Chantilly, and of course, wine.
 I do have the recipe and plan to try my hand at what I learned soon.
-Stay tuned!

 Truffle and Goat Cheese Farm

-We were having such a great time, but the goats were waiting.
-We headed to our next excursion, the goat cheese farm.
+We were having such a great time, but the goats were waiting, so we headed to our next excursion, the goat cheese farm.